vecnathewhisperd0/mandb/README.md

 manual pager suite that are not duplicated or relevant in this README.
 Check manual/README for details of the formatters required.

  * Read docs/INSTALL.autoconf for generic options to configure.
+(If you cloned man-db from git, then run `./bootstrap` to create this file.)
  * Read docs/INSTALL.quick if you know all about man-db.
  * Read NEWS.md for visible changes since the last public release.
  * Read ChangeLog for details of recent source code changes.